WallTack/ts-create-index/README.md

 module.exports = {
   plugins: [
-    // Whenever webpack recompiles, a new index.ts file will be generated in the root of these directories new TsCreateIndexWebpackPlugin({ dirs: ['src/components'] }), ]
+    // Whenever webpack recompiles, a new index.ts file will be generated in the root of these dirs new TsCreateIndexWebpackPlugin({ dirs: ['src/components'] }), ]
 }